spiral/docs/start/configuration.md

 ];
 ```

-If we wish to diable caching in development enviroment we can create file `config/development/views.php` with content like that:
+If we wish to disable caching in development enviroment we can create file `config/development/views.php` with content like that:

 ```php
 <?php